 The study findings revealed that the students perceived the whole nursing courses as having average level of perception of quality of nursing courses.
-While there is, some differences of scores. among nursing courses The Teaching Methodology had high mean level of quality (66.40956) while Objectives of the Course had low mean level of quality (59.694).
+While there is, some differences of scores.
+Regarding nursing courses more than two third of them had the highest mean level was for content of nursing course.

-This may be because the first two courses were taught for students at the fourth level, where the students have higher expectations, maturity, more experience, and more knowledge and can assess and evaluate matters 18 better than lower levels.
+This might be because the first two courses were taught for students at the fourth grade, where the students have higher expectations, maturity, more experience, and more knowledge and can assess and evaluate matters better than lower levels.
 Other factors could the quality of teachers/instructors, contents taught, and teachers/instructors interactions.
-This result is consistent with [39] who found that students of upper level classes evaluate their instructors with higher ratings scores, this finding supported by [3] who found that, students' reactions and interactions related to the development of the course can give a positive effect to the course development specially at initial stage.
+This result is consistent with [40] who found that students of upper level classes evaluate their instructors with higher ratings scores, this finding supported by [3] who found that, students' reactions and interactions related to the development of the course can give a positive effect to the course development especially at initial stage.
 In this regard, investigating issues related to students' expectations and experiences can be a significant guide for developmental of the overall educational process.
-Also this findings agree with [30] who reported that teaching methodology was lowest mean of quality dimension
+Also this finding agrees with [30] who reported that teaching methodology was lowest mean of quality dimension